ufcg-lsd/asperathos/quick-start.md

 }
 ```

-The 'cmd' needs to contain the command that will launch the file that will consumes the workload, in this tutorial will be '"python", "application.py"'.
+* The **cmd** needs to contain the command that will launch the file that will consumes the workload, in this tutorial will be '"python", "application.py"'.

-The 'img-url:port' variable will be the image generated in the first tutorial of this guide.
+* The **img-url:port** variable will be the image generated in the first tutorial of this guide.

-The 'workload-url' is a url containing a text file with a list a urls, each of those containing text charatecters.
+* The **workload-url** is a url containing a text file with a list a urls, each of those containing text charatecters.

-The 'datasource-type' will be 'influxdb' in this example.
+* The **datasource-type** will be 'influxdb' in this example.

-The 'env_vars' variable needs to contain any environment variables that the file contained in the image generated in the first tutorial of this guide will use.
+* The **env_vars** variable needs to contain any environment variables that the file contained in the image generated in the first tutorial of this guide will use.

 2. Then, in a different terminal, run the following command to submit the job to the Manager component.